 SMS will also be exhibiting at the SPE ICoTA 16th European Well Intervention Round Table next week (17th/18th November 2010).
 The annual event is attended by up to 300 well intervention specialists from UK, Europe and world-wide for what many see as vital discussions on sustaining the North Sea oil and gas industry.

-ICoTA is Europe’s premier forum for exchange and discussion of the latest developments in completion and intervention techniques, and coiled tubing technologies.
+ICoTA is considered Europe’s premier forum for exchange and discussion of the latest developments in completion and intervention techniques, and coiled tubing technologies.
 The two-day conference features case studies, lessons learned and innovations.

 Andrew Kinsler, director of SMS, comments: “ICoTA is one of the premier events for professionals in the intervention sector to attend and for those who recognise the value of continuing education and industry networking.